 How long does the design and build process typically take?

-What are the benefits of working with a custom builder?
+What are the advantages of working with a custom builder?

 Because we only take on a limited number of projects each year, we’re able to focus more on the important things, like attention to detail, providing a more personalised service and making our team members available to answer any questions you may have.
 We’re also more flexible about the design, style and type of builds we offer and making changes during construction.

 How do you choose which trades will work on my project?